-- Review development regulations to remove constraints to the development of second units (i.e., accessory or granny flats) in appropriate areas in order to provide additional affordable housing opportunities in areas where infrastructure already exists. - Continue the use of creative planning techniques such as mixed-use development, traditional neighborhood development, small area plans, Downtown Master Plans, Overlay Zones, and Character Areas as a means of enhancing housing diversity and choice. - Continue to target the use of available CDBG funds for the Single Family Owner-Occupied Rehabilitation program. - Identify areas with adequate infrastructure for medium density housing developments, designed to meet the needs of singles and young families, such as townhouses, lofts, and small lot single-family homes.
-These areas should be adjacent or attached to villages or centers to promote access to jobs, goods and services. - The County and cities should work together in partnership to promote the development of projects with affordable housing financed through the full range of tax credits, and exempt bonds while investigating other federal and state funding assistance resources. - Encourage the utilization of available first-time homebuyer financing programs. - Continue to work with Habitat for Humanity in the completion of a number of units suited for average and larger sized families. - Consider policies and regulations to support the development of quality housing choices.
+Review development regulations to remove constraints to the development of second units (i.e., accessory or granny flats) in

+- appropriate areas in order to provide additional affordable housing opportunities in areas where infrastructure already exists. - Continue the use of creative planning techniques such as mixed-use development, traditional neighborhood development, small area plans, Downtown Master Plans, Overlay Zones, and Character Areas as a means of enhancing housing diversity and choice. - Identify areas with adequate infrastructure for medium density housing developments, designed to meet the needs of singles and young families, such as townhouses, lofts, and small lot single-family homes.

+These areas should be adjacent or attached to villages or centers to promote access to jobs, goods and services.

+exempt bonds while investigating other federal and state funding assistance resources.

+- Encourage the utilization of available first-time homebuyer financing programs. - Consider policies and regulations to support the development of quality housing choices.
 For example, incentives could be added to the zoning ordinance for developments which reserve a proportion of units available for purchase or rent for households at or below 50 percent of the County median income.